Howuhh/MHRW/README.md

   probability 1/d_u, MH accepts v as a sample with probability min{1, d_u/d_v}, and reject it with probability 1 − min{1, d_u/d_v}, where N(u)
   is set of u neighbors and d_i degree of i's node.

+  Above is a description of how the algorithm works in relation to one node.
+In this implementation, a certain percentage of seed nodes is selected first, and then random walk begins for each one.
+Due to the  fact that all this is done for each node independently, the  parallelism and distributedness of the algorithm is achieved with  the help of PySpark.
+  All unique nodes on every iteration are added to the  pool.

 Options:
   --seed_ratio FLOAT    The fraction of seed nodes in the graph for which